Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The interview cards created a lot of interesting conversations
+Pointed out the food pantry near our school - previously some had been unaware of the purpose of it.

 Helpful Report